docsforadobe/after-effects-scripting-guide/docs/text/fontobject.md

 **Description**

 The family prefix of the variable font.
-For example, the family of the PostScript name “SFPro-Bold” is “SFPro”.
+For example, the family of the PostScript name "SFPro-Bold" is "SFPro".

-#### NOTE
-Will return undefined for non-variable fonts.
+?> **Note:** Will return undefined for non-variable fonts.

 **Type**